ergogen/ergogen/docs/reference.md

 ## Overview

-The whole ergogen config is a single YAML file.
+The whole Ergogen config is a single YAML file.
 If you prefer JSON over YAML, feel free to use it, conversion is trivial and the generator will detect the input format.
 The important thing is that the data should contain the following keys: